jaspersong/Project_CS-4500/report/doc.md

     - WaitAndGet
     - Kill
 - Make polling timeouts configurable within the server and clients
-- Create unit tests for the sorer
 - Create unit tests for the dataframe's array of arrays
+- Get the network code to run within Docker
+- Integrate 4500ne's sorer into the project.